bertrand-caron/rails-cv-app/README.md

 ### Initialise User Settings

     # Run the rake tasks
-    RAILS_ENV=production bundle exec rake settings:init
+    sudo -u cv -H RAILS_ENV=production bundle exec rake settings:init

 ### Precompile assets

     # Precompile the assets, as needed for production environment
-    bundle exec rake assets:precompile RAILS_ENV=production
+    sudo -u cv -H RAILS_ENV=production bundle exec rake assets:precompile

-### Restart the CV App

-    # Restart the CV App
-    sudo service cv restart

-### Test the App
+### Optional: Test the App on `localhost`

+**Warning: For this test to work, you'll need to temporarily set `force_ssl = false` in `config/environments/production.rb`.
+Don't forget to unset it at the end of this paragraph !**

-At this point, you should be able to fire the app locally on the computer you installed it on with `RAILS_ENV=production rails server` ant test it at `localhost:3000`.
+At this point, you should be able to fire the app locally on the computer you installed it on with `sudo -u cv -H RAILS_ENV=production rails server` ant test it on a web browser **running on the server machine** at `localhost:3000`.
+Hit 'Ctrl+c' to exit the WEBRick rails server.

+**Don't forget to unset it at the end of your local test by running `git checkout --  config/environments/production.rb` !
+This is will all the changers made to this file.**

 ## 6.Unicorn Server